 Discuss the causes of ice ages on Earth and determine if Mars experiences similar climate dynamics as Earth.

-- Observe ice ages through time and provide an explanation for icehouse/greenhouse periods.
+- Observe ice ages through time and provide explanations for icehouse/greenhouse periods.

 - Determine if Mars goes through similar Earth climate change